autism-101/hugo-website/content/english/autism-faq/_index.md

   content: "Yes, despite the stereotype, many autistic people experience empathy.
 Learn about the [double empathy problem](https://www.spectrumnews.org/news/double-empathy-explained/)."

 - title: "Why do autistic people wear headphones?"
-  content: "Autistic people can have very different sensory profiles.
+  content: "Autistic people can have very different [sensory profiles](/autism-blog/autism-and-sensory-issues/).
 Many are extremely sensitive to sound and use noise-cancelling headphones to help block out too much sensory input.
 Otherwise they can get overstimulated which causes them stress and anxiety."

 - title: "Can an autistic person fall in love?"
-  content: "Yes, autistic people have romantic relationships, fall in love, marry, and have children."
+  content: "Yes, some autistic people have romantic relationships, fall in love, marry, and have children."

-- title: "Do you support the use of functioning labels?"
+- title: "What are functioning labels?"
-  content: "No, you can see my viewpoint on that topic [here](/autism-functioning-labels/)."
+  content: "[Functioning labels](/autism-functioning-labels/) such as \"high functioning\" are sometimes used to identify someone’s communication methods and intellectual ability.
+These \"functioning labels\" are harmful to autistic people and have been used in the past to keep us from receiving services we need."

 ---